ashes00/YTDLP-NG/README.md

 This project was created with significant assistance from an AI Language Model, demonstrating a collaborative approach to building practical software.

+This project does NOT distribute the YT-DLP program!
+You will need to secure that piece of software yourself, but thats easily done from  [official yt-dlp repository](https://github.com/yt-dlp/yt-dlp#installation)

 ![YTDLP-NG Screenshot](images/screenshot.png)

 ## The Best Selling Point: Custom Merging